 Our mission is to transform patients' lives by providing them with life-changing medicines which build on scientific breakthroughs in immunology.
-Our future success is largely dependent on our ability to attract and retain highly qualified individuals such as future success is largely dependent on our ability to attract and retain highly qualified individuals such as you, and to motivate and incentivize you to contribute to our long-term success.
+Our future success is largely dependent on our ability to attract and retain highly qualified individuals such as you, and to motivate and incentivize you to contribute to our sustainable long-term success.

 At argenx, we have a pay-for-performance culture, of which long term equity incentive grants are a key component.
-This plan is designed to maximally align your interests as a key person with those of our (other) stakeholders, and serves to:
+This plan is designed to maximally align your interests as a key person with those of our other stakeholders, and serves to:

-- make you a co-owner of our business, allowing you to share in sustainable future success of argenx; - (ii) incentivize you to favor long term value creation over short term success; - (iii) reward you based on your contributions to our mission, by making new grants subject to your performance; and - (iv) promote your long-term commitment to argenx by making the vesting of incentive grants subject to longterm commitment to and involvement with argenx.
+- make you a co-owner of our business, allowing you to share in sustainable future success of argenx; - (ii) reward you for prioritizing long term value creation over short term success; - (iii) reward you based on your contributions to our mission, by making new grants subject to your continued performance and commitment; and - (iv) promote your long-term commitment to argenx by making the vesting of incentive grants subject to long-term commitment to and involvement with argenx.